fhsinchy/the-docker-handbook/image-manipulation-basics.md

 * `587c805fe8df` was created by `/bin/sh -c apt-get update && apt-get install nginx -y && apt-get clean && rm -rf /var/lib/apt/lists/*` which was the third instruction in your code.
 You can also see that this image has a size of `60MB` given all necessary packages were installed during the execution of this instruction.
 * Finally the upper most layer `7f16387f7307` was created by `/bin/sh -c #(nop)  CMD ["nginx", "-g", "daemon off;"]` which sets the default command for this image.

 As you can see, the image comprises of many read-only layers each recording a new set of change to the state triggered by certain instructions.
-When you start a container using an image, a new writable layer on top of the other layers.
+When you start a container using an image, a new layer is written on top of the other layers.

 This layering phenomenon that happens every time you work with Docker has been made possible by an amazing technical concept called union file system.
 Here, union means union in set theory.
 According to [Wikipedia](https://en.wikipedia.org/wiki/UnionFS) - "It allows files and directories of separate file systems, known as branches, to be transparently overlaid, forming a single coherent file system.
 Contents of directories which have the same path within the merged branches will be seen together in a single merged directory, within the new, virtual filesystem."